CMakePP/CMaize/docs/src/background/redundancy.rst

    :linenos:
    :lineno-start: 1

-and if we also want to be able to install the executable the minimal ``CMakeLists.txt`` is then:
+and if we also want to be able to install the executable, the minimal ``CMakeLists.txt`` is then:

 .. literalinclude:: /../../tests/docs/minimal_cmake/CMakeLists.txt